truenas/documentation/content/TrueCommand/API/servers/reconnect.md

 ### Input Arguments
 * Required:
-   "id" (string or JSON Array of strings) : System ID's for which systems to queue up reconnections
+   "id" (string or JSON Array of strings) : The System ID's for which systems to queue up reconnections.
 * Optional:
    * none ({})